microsoft/datashaper/javascript/workflow/docs/workflow.api.md

 // Warning: (ae-missing-release-tag) "createGraph" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function createGraph(workflow: Workflow, tables: Map<string, TableContainer>): GraphManager;
+export function createGraph(workflow: WorkflowInput, tables: Map<string, TableContainer>): GraphManager;

 // Warning: (ae-missing-release-tag) "dedupe" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //